 That’s why fast broadband is still applicable when there are only slow devices within a network.

-And by the way, in my case, the fiber optic also greatly improves real-time communication, likely thanks to the better connection quality mentioned above.
+By the way, in my case, the fiberoptic line significantly improves real-time communication thanks to the better connection quality.

 A new level of personal server

-Thanks to the much faster upload speed, you'd note that all personal remote server applications work much better.
+Thanks to the much faster upload speed, all personal remote server applications work much better.

 My business partners and I use several Synology NAS servers in multiple locations and sync data between them as off-site backups.
-The super-fast broadbandโand the omission of a monthly data capโmakes this much better.
-At least on my end.
+The super-fast broadband—and the omission of a monthly data cap—makes this much better, at least at my end.

-And if you use a personal media server, such as Plex, content streaming from a remote party is now just like using Netflix or Hulu in terms of speed and video quality.
+If you use a personal media server, such as Plex, streaming content from your NAS server when you’re on the go is now just like using Netflix or Hulu in terms of speed and video quality.
 Actually, it was better in my trial.

 With 10 Gigabit Internet, the broadband speed test is now applicable for local Wi-Fi testing